FirstBank

 Feature prioritization

-After analysing the data produced by the research, I went further to determine which features would bring much value to the the users based off their challenges faced in the use of the existing product.
-This not only ensured that my redesign goals were met, but it also helped me in focusing and maintaining heirachy of the features with the most impact on the user towards completing their journey in the process of developing it.
+After analyzing the data produced by the research, I went further to determine which features would bring much value to the users based on the challenges faced in the use of the existing product.
+This not only ensured that my redesign goals were met, but it also helped me in focusing and maintaining a hierarchy of the features with the most impact on the user towards completing their journey in the process of developing it.
 The features were as follows:

-• Improved user interface: Users wanted antuitive and user-friendly design that would simplify the discovery of information and access to essential features.
+• Improved user interface: Users wanted an intuitive and user-friendly design that would simplify information discovery and access to essential features.

 • Easy onboarding process: Users wanted a seamless and efficient signup/sign-in experience.
-They wanted to be able to create an account or sign in to their existing account with just a few clicks.
-Users with multiple FirstBank accounts also expressed the need for a straightforward account switching mechanism.
+They wanted to create an account or sign in to their existing account with just a few clicks.
+Users with multiple FirstBank accounts also expressed the need for a straightforward account-switching mechanism.

 • Real-time alerts: Users should be notified in real-time of any service disruptions so that they can take steps to avoid being double charged.